linuxserver-archive/docker-ubooquity-armhf/README.md

 ## Setting up the application
 `IMPORTANT...
 THIS IS THE ARMHF VERSION`

-This container will automatically scan your files at startup.

 **IMPORTANT**
+Ubooquity has now been upgraded to [version 2](http://vaemendis.net/ubooquity/article19/ubooquity-2-1-0) and for existing v1.x users we recommend cleaning your appdata and reinstalling, due to changes in the application itself making the two versions essentially incompatible with each other.
+Also the admin page and library pages are now on separate ports as detailed below.

-Access the admin page at `http://<your-ip>:2202/ubooquity/admin/` and set a password.
+Access the admin page at `http://<your-ip>:2203/ubooquity/admin/` and set a password.

 Then you can access the webui at `http://<your-ip>:2202/ubooquity/`

+This container will automatically scan your files at startup.

 ## Info